 Solo Female Travel in Abu Dhabi

 I visited Abu Dhabi several as a solo female traveler and absolutely loved it.
 Abu Dhabi is safe – for female and male travelers, for solo and family travel.
-As always, exercise common sense, but you should not be afraid to travel to this Islamic country (as I also think Dubai is great for solo female travel).
-Abu Dhabi is one of the best destinations in the Arab world for solo female travel, so enjoy!
+As always, be aware of your surroundings but you should not be afraid to travel to this Islamic country (as I also think Dubai is great for solo female travel).

-I recommend visiting between October-March, as it gets really hot in summer (which is from April to beginning of October).
+I recommend visiting between late October and March, as it gets boiling in summer (from April to the beginning of October).

-In December however, some days were really foggy and it was hard to do “sightseeing” as I wished to do.
+- In December, however, some days can be really foggy.
+I experienced it myself and it was hard to do “sightseeing” as I wished to do.
 Luckily, I had seen many parts of Abu Dhabi before, but it can be a bummer for Abu Dhabi first-time visitors.

-There is also a stricter dress code and less alcohol available.
-In 2021 Ramadan is during the months April/may.
+- There is also a stricter dress code and less alcohol available.
+In 2022, Ramadan is from 2nd April to 2nd May.

-If you stay overnight, then I have some hotel recommendations for oyu.
-Though hotels here seem a bit more affordable than in Dubai it is not a budget destination, even cheaper hotels offer good value for money.
+If you stay overnight, then I have some hotel recommendations for you.
+Though hotels in Abu Dhabi seem a bit more affordable than in Dubai, it is not a budget destination.

 How to Get to Abu Dhabi

-If you spend 1 day in Abu Dhabi it is most likely, you will most likely get to Abu Dhabi from Dubai and do a day trip or you will have a stopover.
-So, here are tips on how to get to the city center from Abu Dhabi airport or from Dubai.
+1 day in Abu Dhabi most likely means, you will get there from Dubai as a day trip, or you will have a stopover.
+Here are tips on how to get to the city center from either Abu Dhabi airport or Dubai.

 From Abu Dhabi Airport

-The great thing about Abu Dhabi’s airport is that it is close to the city center and its main attractions, so even if you only have an eight to ten-hour layover you can still take advantage of a lot of the great places to visit in Abu Dhabi.
+Abu Dhabi’s airport is close to the city center.
+So even if you only have an eight to ten-hour layover, you can still visit many great places in Abu Dhabi.

-There is public transportation from the airport in Abu Dhabi.
-Buses take about 40 minutes and costs around $1 (24 hours a day).
+- There is public transportation from the airport in Abu Dhabi.
+Buses take about 40 minutes and costs around $1.

-If you take a taxi, you have to pay $6-20 (depending on the exact location).
+- If you take a taxi from the airport, you have to pay $6-20 to the first stop (depending on the exact location).

 From Dubai to Abu Dhabi

-If booking one of the tours, either by hop-on and hop-off buses, or if you do guided tours, you can make some decisions on the itineraries and see which of the activities mentioned here are the most appealing to you.
+Though those itineraries might not be 100% the way you want them to be, you can see which of the activities mentioned in the tour descriptions are the most appealing to you.
 Many tours have bundled a couple of great activities in Abu Dhabi.